dslab2019/dslab2019.github.io/final_project/README.md

 2. You could leave now on a different route and arrive just in time for the reunion.

-Undoubtedly, if this is the only information available, most of us will opt for 1.
+Undoubtedly, if this is the only information available, most of us will opt for option 1.

 If we now tell you that option 1 carries a fifty percent chance of missing a connection and be late for the reunion.
 Whereas, option 2 is almost guaranteed to take you there on time.
 Would you still consider option 1?